Going to the range can cost a lot of time and money, especially in times of high ammo prices.

 If you can get 1 shot with a good grip, do 2, then 3, then 4, etc. till you can do at least 6 shots in a row with no grip issues.

-When you find the correct grip pressure, for the rest of the range session, use that before you start shooting a set and maintain it until you finish the set.
+When you find the correct grip pressure, use that before you start shooting a set.
+Maintain it until you finish the set.

 This is hard, and you may have to take breaks more often, but it will make huge gains in your shooting speed and accuracy.

-It may take 20-30 rounds to get your grip dialed in at first, depending on how long it's been since you last shot with a good grip.
+It may take 20-30 rounds to get your grip dialed in, depending on how long it's been since you last shot with a good grip.

 If you get stuck and frustrated after 30 rounds, note how your grip went wrong.
 How did the sights return?
 Were your hands breaking apart?